Healthcare, Faith and Chaplaincy

-If you are a student living on QMU campus or in the Musselburgh area (postcodes EH15 or EH21) please do register with Riverside Medical Practice.
-Register at Riverside Medical Practice.
+Students living on campus or in the Musselburgh area (postcodes EH15 or EH21)

-If you've registered at Riverside Medical Practice please note the following information:
+If you have registered at Riverside Medical Practice please note the following information:

-- To make an appointment with Riverside call 0300 790 6266 from 8am for new health concerns only, they are currently running a same-day appointment service.
+- To make an appointment, call 0300 790 6266 from 8am for new health concerns only.
+Riverside are currently running a same-day appointment service.
 Appointment booking information.

-Please note: It can be difficult to get through to the Practice first thing in the morning to book a GP appointment due to current pressures on the NHS but please persist.
+Please note: It can be difficult to get through to the Practice to book a GP appointment due to current pressures on the NHS but please persist.